dbriones49/Wireshark/README.md

 # Locating username and MAC address
-I filertered by the victim's IP address and with a NameString query, and was able to obtain the noted information.
+I filtered by the victim's IP address and with a NameString query, and was able to obtain the noted information.

 ![image](https://github.com/dbriones49/Wireshark/assets/143753667/ddff9d7c-5933-4175-b42e-cbee502f1121)